onehr/crust/README.md

 At the moment, `main` can not take any input arguments, but functions can be defined and called.

-As the tradition in programmer community, we should print the "hello world" first.
+Let's follow the tradition and print the "hello world" first.

 Code: `sample_code/hello_crust.c`
 ```c
 int main(void) {